-There has never been a time in our world where the refereeing process has become more important than now.
-There is a huge rise in the number of professionals that emerge year after year, and it, therefore, becomes necessary to evaluate their papers and works in order to prove the authenticity before passing it for publication.
+There has never been a time in our world where the reviewing process has become more important than now.
+There is a huge rise in the number of researchers that emerge year after year, and it, therefore, becomes necessary to evaluate their papers and works in order to prove the authenticity before passing it for publication.

 Peer reviewers are professionals in a field, and they review only articles which are related to their fields.
 Because of their experience and professionalism, the process is thorough as well as rigorous.
 Therefore, it becomes necessary for authors to write informative and high quality articles if they must get through peer review.